 Here he is with Valda at her parent's farm near Albury.

 Ken Potter was born in London to an Irish father from Dublin and an English mother of Luxembourg extraction.
-He grew up in Essex and London, travelled widely, and now lives on the south coast.
+He grew up in Essex and London, travelled widely, and now lives on the south coast of England.

-His earliest memories include playing in the London bomb sites.
+His earlier memories include playing in the London bomb sites.

 "Anything went in those days," he said.
 "Kids weren't cosseted.
 You got cut, got burnt, got lost – everything was an adventure."

-Ken's other early adventures were in the creative sense.
+Ken's other early adventures were in the creative field.
 He started reading at a young age.
 The first complete work of fiction he read was Robin Hood.

 As well as being gripped by the story, he remembers being delighted by the implied colours – from the green of Sherwood Forest to the red of Will Scarlet's tunic – he pictured them vividly in his young mind's eye.
 Colour sparked his imagination.

 It seemed a natural progression to start sketching and painting.
 In primary school, he dabbled with crayons.
 His Dad bought him an elaborate Swiss box of coloured pencils for Christmas and he began scrawling over cartridge paper with a passion.